Suvink/docs-choreo-dev/en/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 ### Build and deploy a SPA from source code

-1. **Create a Web Application Component** by connecting a repository that includes the web application source code.
+1. To create a web application component, connect a repository that includes the web application source code.
-2. **Select the Relevant Buildpack**: Default buildpacks include **React**, **Angular**, and **Vue.js**.
+2. Select the relevant buildpack: Default buildpacks include **React**, **Angular**, and **Vue.js**.
 If you are using a different SPA framework, you can try one of these buildpacks because the configurations can be overridden to support most JavaScript-based SPAs.
-3. **Enter the Build Command**: Based on your package manager (NPM, yarn, or pnpm).
+3. Enter the build command: Based on your package manager (NPM, yarn, or pnpm).
 The relevant package manager is run based on the dependency lock file in your repository (defaults to NPM if no lock file is present).
-4. **Specify the Build Output Directory**.
+4. Specify the build output directory.
-5. **Specify the NodeJS Version**: Choreo does not pick the Node.js version from the `package.json` engine property.
+5. Specify the NodeJS version: Choreo does not pick the Node.js version from the `package.json` engine property.
 The required Node version must be explicitly set in the build configuration.

 Once you create the Web Application component, Choreo automatically generates a build pipeline for your single-page application and deploys it.

 ### Bring your Dockerfile

-1. **Create a Web Application Component** by connecting a repository that contains the Dockerfile for your containerized web application.
+1. To create a web application component, connect a repository that contains the Dockerfile for your containerized web application.
-2. **Commit a Dockerfile** to your connected Git repository to have full control over your build process.
+2. Commit a Dockerfile to your connected Git repository to have full control over your build process.

 This approach is recommended if you are deploying a web server and not just a single-page application (or a single-page application with a complex build process).

 ### Host static websites

-1. **Create a Web Application Component** and connect it to the GitHub repository that contains the required static assets.
+1. Create a web application component and connect it to the GitHub repository that contains the required static assets.
-2. **Select the Static Websites Buildpack**: This buildpack does not trigger a build process.
+2. Select the **Static Websites** buildpack: This buildpack does not trigger a build process.
 It only fetches the files from the path specified in the repository and serves them as-is.

 ## Build and deploy a SPA from source code